-2018 Exploration Plans
+2018 Utah Exploration Programs

-During Q2 of 2018, the Company anticipates commencing initial exploration programs at both Speedway and West Mercur.
-These initial programs will most likely include geologic mapping and systematic rock sampling to determine the structural and stratigraphic controls on gold mineralization.
-The team is also designing geophysical and grid-based geochemical programs to define Carlin-style gold targets across both projects.
-It is estimated that these initial programs will cost between \$350,000 to \$600,000.
+During Q2 of 2018, the Company commenced its initial exploration programs at both Speedway and West Mercur.
+These initial programs included regional scale geologic mapping and systematic rock sampling to determine the structural and stratigraphic controls on gold mineralization.
+A detailed soil geochemical survey was also conducted across both project areas with the goal of identifying the centers of gold mineralization which will become the focus of future geophysical and ultimately drill programs.
+The total cost of these programs is expected to be approximately \$600,000.